Deer

 When approaching these spotted deer in Mudumalai Tiger Reserve, Tamil Nadu, I stepped on a dead branch.
 The sound immediately made them raise their heads and stare in my direction.
 (Photo copyright © by Kaj Halberg)

 Spotted deer in grassland, Corbett National Park, Uttarakhand.
+The herd in the upper picture consists mainly of stags with the antlers in velvet.
 (Photos copyright © by Kaj Halberg)

 We found this abandoned kid in the grassland of Corbett National Park.
 (Photo copyright © by Kaj Halberg)